-Jeffrey Mobley, a fine arts major at the Cleveland Institute of Art, spent the summer of 2018 as an Education Intern at the Cleveland Museum of Natural History (CMNH).
+Jeffrey Mobley, a fine arts major at the Cleveland Institute of Art, spent the summer as an Education Intern at the Cleveland Museum of Natural History (CMNH).

 According to Jeffrey, the summer internship not only provided him with valuable career experience and the opportunity to apply his artistic skills in a professional environment, but enabled him to make valuable contacts and form some long-lasting connections.